Death on the Nile (2022 film): Marketing

 Disney spent $18 million on television commercials promoting the film by the time it premiered in theaters.
+The film's promotion was complicated by the sexual assault allegations against Armie Hammer and to a lesser extent by the anti-vaccine stances of Russell Brand and Letitia Wright.
+Vanity Fair described the film's "P.R.
+Journey" as a "nightmare".
+Hammer did no promotional interviews, appeared only briefly in the trailer and, unlike other cast members, was not featured on an individual character poster.

 Social media analytic RelishMix said the film had a social media reach of 217.9 million interactions, "at social norms for a campaign that began 18 months ago in August 2020 and wrestled with Covid re-dates and other headline news, such as Armie Hammer."
 Deadline Hollywood said Disney's marketing campaign was "anchored on a socially media quiet Gadot, who was more active during Red Notice."

 Home media

 Death on the Nile released digitally on March 29, 2022, and on Blu-ray, DVD, and Ultra HD Blu-ray on April 5 by 20th Century Studios Home Entertainment.
-The film was later released on Hulu and Netflix.
+The film was subsequently released on Hulu and HBO Max on March 29, 2022.

-The film ranked No. 6 on both the iTunes and Vudu charts for the week ending April 4, 2022.
-It debuted at No. 5 on the NPD VideoScan First Alert chart and No. 4 on the Blu-ray Disc chart for the week ending April 9, 2022.
+On iTunes and Vudu, Death on the Nile ranked sixth for the week ending April 4, 2022, following its premium digital release on March 29.
+For the week ending April 11, the film ranked fifth on the iTunes chart, eighth on the Google Play chart, and tenth on the Vudu chart.
+On physical media, the film debuted at No. 5 on the NPD VideoScan First Alert chart and No. 4 on the Blu-ray Disc chart for the week ending April 9.
 Of its total unit sales, 56% were in HD formats, with 45% from regular Blu-ray and 11% from 4K Ultra HD.
-Death on the Nile ranked No. 5 on the iTunes chart, No. 8 on the Google Play chart, and No. 10 on the Vudu chart for the week ending April 11, 2022.
+Overall, it ranked eighth on the top 10 list of physical-media sales for April 2022, according to the NPD Group's VideoScan tracking service.

-The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, announced that it was the most-streamed film during the week of April 6, 2022.
-JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, revealed that Death on the Nile was the second most-streamed movie in the U.S. from April 4—10, 2022.
-Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, reported that the film was the most-streamed release in the U.S. for the week ending April 10, 2022.
+The streaming aggregator Reelgood, which tracks real-time data from 20 million U.S. users for original and acquired content across SVOD and AVOD services, reported that Death on the Nile was the most-streamed film during the week of April 6, 2022.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, announced that it was the second most-streamed film in the U.S. from April 4–10.
+Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, reported that Death on the Nile was the most-streamed film in the U.S. for the week ending April 10.